 No, its not the kind of anniversary that anyone would consider in any other way than “Oh, that’s nice.
 Anyway…”.
 But, you see, its special to me.
 Very special to me.
 And so here, in my little corner of the dear old web (which has been around for almost as long), I thought I’d mark it with a bit of a reminisce.

 I’m not gonna go through everything, just a few things that come to mind…

-It all started, as all good yarns do, on Monday 17th July 1989.
+It all started, as all good yarns do, on a Monday – the 17th July 1989.
 I’d bought my bus pass for the week, I’d caught the 126 and 501 buses taking me to the gates of the legendary Beacon Radio building on the Tettenhall Road in Wolverhampton.
 I’d been granted a week of Work Experience with them and I was gonna make the most of it!
 I was there with two other people from my school.
-They went off to do there things and I did mine.
-During that week I saw everything that goes on in a proper local radio station and it led to the best part of 11 smashing years spent enjoying myself at the wonderful Beacon Radio.
-Sadly, Beacon is no longer with us, having been assimilated into a larger group and losing its name, its identity, its home, and fatally its audience.
-There is still a station to be heard on its original frequencies but its now only a generic station with no connection with its area.
+They went off to do their things and I did mine.
+During that week I saw everything that goes on in a proper local radio station and it led to 11 smashing years spent enjoying myself at the wonderful Beacon Radio.
+Sadly, Beacon is no longer with us, having been assimilated into a larger group and losing its name, its identity, its home, and (fatally) its audience.
+There is still a station to be heard on its original frequencies but it is now only a generic station with no connection to its area.

 Nevertheless, over the 11 years I was there, Beacon gave me such an education in every aspect of radio broadcasting, it’ll always have a special place in my heart.

 Strangely, the following week was also the first time I set foot in a television studio.
 On Friday 28th July 1989.
 I attended a recording of the quiz show Blockbusters at the Central Television Studios in Birmingham.
 I didn’t know it then, but these studios – originally known as the ATV Centre – would play a big part in my life in the coming years.
 Kinda neat.